nd1511/OMASGAN_/README.md

 The boundary algorithm (Task 2) and the retraining function (Task 3) of OMASGAN are new.

+In Task 2, the boundary model is trained to perform sample generation on the boundary of the data distribution by starting from within the data distribution (Task 1).

 In the Proof Of Concept Experiment for the Boundary and Retraining Tasks, according to Table 4 of the f-GAN paper, we use the Pearson Chi-Squared f-divergence distribution metric and we note that after Pearson Chi-Squared, the next best are KL and then Jensen-Shannon.

 Example usage: "cd ./proof_of_concept_experiment/" and then "python train_Task1_fGAN_Proof_of_Concept.py", "python -m train_Task1_fGAN_Proof_of_Concept", "python Task1_MNIST_fGAN_Proof_of_Concept.py", or "python Task1_MNIST2_fGAN_Proof_of_Concept.py"